 Key Improvements Required

-- The immediate next step for Helon CTHC is to formalize agreement with the auditor to initiate the third party audit to verify progress in implementing its Wood and Pulp Sourcing Policy as well as other elements of the CanopyStyle initiative.
+- The immediate next step for Helon CTHC is to formalize agreement with the auditor to initiate the independent third party CanopyStyle audit to verify progress in implementing its Wood and Pulp Sourcing Policy.

-- Following auditing, Helon CTHC will be expected to address any controversial sourcing issues that are identified and progress on remaining sustainability steps, such as supporting conservation solutions and driving new alternative fibres.
+- Following auditing, Helon CTHC will be expected to address any controversial sourcing issues that are identified and progress on remaining sustainability steps, such as supporting conservation solutions and driving the use of new alternative fibres.

 Areas where the company is showing leadership

-The company is not showing active leadership and has not progressed in fulfilling its policy.
+The company is not showing active leadership and has not progressed in fulfilling its policy commitment.

 Number of viscose, lyocell and dissolving pulp mills + location and production volumes